top of page

 -

 Who will administer the competition?
 And who will judge it?Energy Mentors will act as the Organizing Committee (OC) to administer the “Power the Community” competition.
 The Organizing Committee may be supplemented with volunteers.
-The Organizing Committee will recruit and appoint judges before April 15, 2024.
-No Board Member or employee of Energy Mentors or volunteers on the Organizing Committee shall be a judge
+The Organizing Committee will recruit and appoint judges by the time of the design submissions.
+No Board Member or employee of Energy Mentors or volunteers on the Organizing Committee shall be a judge.

 -